-- The above-listed documents must be completed according to the specifications above (i.e. project proposal of max.
-2 pages) and sent to the EAU RF according to details on the form no later than Wednesday February 26th, 2020 at 24h Central European Summer Time by email (firstname.lastname@example.org).
+- The above-listed documents must be completed according to the specifications above (i.e. project proposal of two pages max.) and sent to the EAU RF according to the details on the form no later than Wednesday 31 March 2021 at 23.59 Central European Summer Time by email (firstname.lastname@example.org).
 All applicants will receive a message of receipt.

-If you miss one of these deadlines 1 or 2, your application can unfortunately not be accepted for evaluation this time.
+If you miss this deadline, your application can unfortunately not be accepted for evaluation this time.

-The top 2-4 applicants will be invited for a personal meeting with the Review Panel on Thursday/Friday March 19/20, 2020 prior to the annual EAU congress in Amsterdam.
+- The top 2-3 applicants will be invited for a personal meeting with the review panel in April 2021.